slowmonkey/learning-docker/Readme.md

 # Lessons learnt:
 - yml files are very specific with whitespace for name:value and everything else.
 - best not to use a latest specified image as it seems docker-compose will always check and download it.
+- This maybe obvious but dockerfile and docker-compose have differences. and when to use them to run/volume map etc matters.